 IGF005: Western-Ligand Blotting Protocol for the Non-radioactive Detection of IGFBPs and IGF-receptors Using Biotinylated IGF-II or Biotinylated IGF-I

-Procedure for non-radioactive western-ligand blot for the detection of human bovine, porcine, rabbit, guinea pig, sheep, donkey and goat or mouse and rat IGFBP´s using biotinylated IGF-II or biotinylated IGF-I:
+Procedure for non-radioactive western-ligand blot for the detection of human bovine, porcine, rabbit, guinea pig, sheep, donkey and goat or mouse and rat IGFBP´s and IGF receptors using biotinylated IGF-II or biotinylated IGF-I:

 Detects IGFBP's and IGF-Receptors in samples of human origin.
 Similar patterns are obtained with samples from bovine, porcine, rabbit, guinea pig, sheep, donkey and goat serum.
 Only weak bands are obtained with rat and mouse serum on nitrocellulose membranes (see below : Mouse/rat western-ligand blotting kit).